patrickkager/alexa_remote_control/README.md

 The app now tries to log in to amazon, if 2FA is enabled enter the code and Click on the "MFA Button".

 ## App Settings
-eMail -> Your Amazon Username
+eMail -> Your Amazon Username \
-Password -> Your Amazon Password
+Password -> Your Amazon Password \
-Room Name -> The group name of the devices that are controlled.
+Room Name -> The group name of the devices that are controlled \ Volume Difference -> Send Command if Volume Difference is > then previous (volume buttin pressed serveral times) \
-Volume Difference -> Send Command if Volume Difference is > then previous (volume buttin pressed serveral times) Volume Fixed -> Send fixed Volume Level
+Volume Fixed -> Send fixed Volume Level \
-Volume Adjusted -> Alexa adjust the Volume level by it self
+Volume Adjusted -> Alexa adjust the Volume level by it self \